epsilon-records/epsilon.fm/README.md

 # 🔍 Project Overview

-This **SvelteKit** powered open-source music distribution platform aims to revolutionize how independent artists share and monetize their music.
+This **SvelteKit** and **FastAPI** powered open-source music distribution platform aims to revolutionize how independent artists share and monetize their music.
 Built with modern web technologies and a focus on user experience, our platform provides a comprehensive suite of tools for artists to manage their releases, engage with fans, and track their success.

 Key features include: